-- Hold the telephone as you would normally. - Hold the telephone towards the top of the ear (closer to where the microphones are). - If whistling occurs, holding the telephone in the same position may help the hearing instrument to eliminate the feedback. - Any whistling may also be decreased by holding the telephone slightly away from the ear. - Depending on your individual needs, your hearing care professional may activate a programme specifically for telephone use.
+- 1. Hold the telephone as you would normally. - 2.
+Hold the telephone towards the top of the ear (closer to where the microphones are located). - 3.
+If whistling occurs, it may take a brief moment of holding the telephone in the same position before the hearing instrument adapts and reduces the feedback. - 4.
+Any whistling may also be decreased by holding the telephone slightly away from the ear. - 5.
+Depending on your individual needs, your hearing care professional may activate a programme specifically for telephone use.